trquinn76/classification/classification-uk/README.md

 ##### Sensitive Mark

 There is an `Additional Mark`, `SENSITIVE`, which may be applied to the OFFICIAL Classification.
-This indicate OFFICIAL data which requires additional protections.
+This indicates OFFICIAL data which requires additional protections.
 See [Government Security Classification Policy](./documents/GovernmentSecurityClassificationsPolicy/README.md) **Applying the-SENSITIVE marking**.